House progressives poised to sink Biden’s infrastructure bill with help of Republicans

 Mrs. Pelosi, California Democrat, said the House will vote Thursday on the smaller bill for traditional infrastructure projects such as highways, bridges, public transportation and broadband.

-The House’s far-left Democrats led by Progressive Caucus Chair Pramilla Jayapal of Washington said that 60 lawmakers in the 95-member caucus are ready to block that bill unless the Senate agrees to pass the larger package.
+The House’s far-left Democrats led by Progressive Caucus Chair Pramila Jayapal of Washington said that 60 lawmakers in the 95-member caucus are ready to block that bill unless the Senate agrees to pass the larger package.
 The big bill would make a historic expansion of the welfare state with an array of new benefits for childcare, healthcare and education, as well as aggressive climate change initiatives.

 The House Progressive Caucus is championed on the other side of the Capitol by Senate Budget Committee Chairman Bernard Sanders, a democratic socialist from Vermont.